 Is this course for me?

-On successful completion of the degree you will be entitled to a Chartered Management Institute (CMI) Level 5 Diploma in Leadership and Management.
+On successful completion of the degree you will be eligible for a Chartered Management Institute (CMI) Level 5 qualification in Leadership and Management (subject to CMI moderation).

 |LLLC1418||Academic and Professional Development||15|